SECTION 1: What are Accelerated Mobile Pages?

 Here’s how you can recognize AMP in search results:

 This is what an AMP page looks compared to a normal web page:

 Users have certain expectations when they’re on their mobile devices, they want meaningful, relevant, and faster experiences – to ensure your target audience’s expectations are met AMP are your best bet.

 This guide will take you through everything you need to know about the AMP open-source project.
 We’ll go through the exact procedure of how AMPs work, and what makes the pages load so fast.

 The guide will also feature case studies of how using AMPs helped increase conversions for businesses in varying industries and the benefits you’ll get when you AMPlify your pages.
-The last section will discuss what Accelerated Mobile Landing Pages are and why you should create the pages to offer visitors a faster and more relevant post-click experience.
+The last section will discuss what Accelerated Mobile landing pages are and why you should create the pages to offer visitors a faster and more relevant landing page.

 SECTION 2: How does AMP work?